This article is not about mistakes startup people make during the sale itself. You can already find a bunch of those articles.

 Too much incentive and you ‘ll have them chasing every single deal whether it’s good or bad for the company.

-It’s a delicate issue, and there are many steps for developing a sales compensation plan.
+It’s a delicate issue, and there are many steps to developing a sales compensation plan.

 9. Buying Pre-Packaged Sales lists